 Everybody deserves great support for themselves and for their families at the end of life.
 We know that at the moment this doesn’t always happen.

 Is the UK in Need of a Micro School Revolution?

 Thinking about new solutions for how we ‘do’ education, schools and learning has never been more important, but neither has it been more difficult.

 Now more than ever

-If it wasn’t already clear that we’re in the midst of a major, global upheaval of norms and values that we have taken for granted as the aspirations of Western democracies, then it is now.
-We must create serious, sustainable impact with and for those communities that have been left behind.
+We’re in the midst of a major, global upheaval of norms and values that we have taken for granted as the aspirations of Western democracies.
+We must create serious, sustainable impact with and for communities that have been left behind.

 Education Endowment Fund report published today